LeHuman/WifiClipboard/README.md

 The arp command is required for the python script / executable.

-I believe Windows comes with this command.
+I believe Windows and Mac come with this command.

 Linux needs [net-tools](https://wiki.linuxfoundation.org/networking/net-tools) to be installed, or at least just the arp command.

-I am unsure about Mac.

 If using the python script, [python3](https://www.python.org/) is needed along with the module [pyperclip](https://pypi.org/project/pyperclip/) or [tkinter](https://docs.python.org/3/library/tkinter.html)